FreedomIntelligence/HuatuoGPT/README.md

 We are from the School of Data Science, the Chinese University of Hong Kong, Shenzhen (CUHKSZ) and the Shenzhen Rsearch Institute of Big Data (SRIBD).

-## References

-HuatuoGPT, taming Language models to follow medical instructions in conversation.

-Less is more, taming Language models to follow medical instructions in conversation using 200k samples.